yjunechoe/jlmerclusterperm/README.md

 [1.9](https://julialang.org/blog/2023/04/julia-1.9-highlights/#caching_of_native_code)
 is preferred for its substantial speed improvements.

-Before using functions from `jlmerclusterperm`, an initial setup step is required via calling `jlmerclusterperm_setup()`.
+Before using functions from `jlmerclusterperm`, an initial setup is required via calling `jlmerclusterperm_setup()`.
 The very first call on a system will install necessary dependencies (this only happens once and takes around 10-15 minutes).